zinchse/ts-is-fresh/docs/text/algorithm.rst

 Preprocessing
 -------------

 First of all, for ease of working with time series, we **quantize** its values over a certain interval within which we want to trust the predictions.
 In our case it is ``300ms``.
-When quantizing, we use various aggregation functions that allow us to preserve information about the original time series.
+During the quantization process, we leverage various aggregation functions to retain essential information from the original time series.
+This approach ensures that the resulting quantized data encapsulates relevant characteristics of the underlying trends and patterns.

 This part is solved with the function :func:`preprocessing_utils.quantize_table`.